-opportunities in situations where they may be primed for failure".
+352 https://globalnews.ca/news/4754906/theresa-may-glass-cliff-crisis-leadership/ risky times rather than times of stability, growth and the like"353, and where "women leaders gain leadership opportunities in situations where they may be primed for failure"354.
 This phenomenon also extends to the UK's only previous female Prime Minister Margaret Thatcher, who came to power immediately following the Winter of Discontent and at a time of political and economic crisis and stagnation.

 A frequent counter to claims that women and gender have been neglected in Brexit is simply the fact that the (now former) Prime Minister is a woman.
 Yet, not only does the fact remain (as this report hopes to illustrate) that women nevertheless continue to be vastly excluded from Brexit activities and coverage, but the Prime Minister has herself been subjected to gendered discrimination.
-Press coverage of a critical meeting between Nichola Sturgeon and Theresa May on Brexit was reduced to sexist comparisons of their legs, for the Daily Mail's 'Never Mind Brexit, Who Won Legs-it?' front-page.
-She has faced criticisms for her lack of emotion and children, adverts depicting sexualised images of her, and recieved 3 times as many comments about her appearance as her male opponent, Jeremy Corbyn.
+Press coverage of a critical meeting between Nichola Sturgeon and Theresa May on Brexit was reduced to sexist comparisons of their legs, for the Daily Mail's 'Never Mind Brexit, Who Won Legs-it?' front-page355.
+She has faced criticisms for her lack of emotion and children, adverts depicting sexualised images of her356, and recieved three times as many comments about her appearance as her male opponent, Jeremy Corbyn357.
 Neither has the then Prime Minister made any effort to consider or mitigate the adverse effects of Brexit on women.
 As noted previously, May has not mentioned the issue of women and Brexit once in Parliament, according to Hansard records.

 The exclusion of women from key positions of influence and decision-making throughout the Brexit process makes the absence of gendered perspectives unsurprising.
-The near-total ommission of women from the Withdrawal Agreement (just 4 mentions in 585 pages) is likely in part due to the gender imbalance in negotiators who drafted the agreement, and the overall exclusion of women and inclusion of regressively-minded men within key Brexit positions.
+The near-total ommission of women from the Withdrawal Agreement358 (just 4 mentions in 585 pages359) is likely in part due to the gender imbalance in negotiators who drafted the agreement, and the overall exclusion of women and inclusion of regressivelyminded men within key Brexit positions.
 Whilst the gender gap among voting choices and Brexit preferences is often relatively slim, there is nonetheless a clear preference for remain and soft-Brexit choices for women over men, who tend to favour no-deal and hard-Brexit options more, an insight which has been ommitted from media anlyses of public opinion.
-The chronic exclusion of women's voices, opinions, and interests through the campaign, media coverage, negotiations, parliamentary debates, and Brexit process has been deep-seated throughout the past 3 years.
+The chronic exclusion of women's voices, opinions, and interests through the campaign, media coverage, negotiations, parliamentary debates, and Brexit process has been deep-seated throughout the past three years.
 The subject of Brexit's impact on women has been an extremely marginalized issue, recieving little media attention and almost no political engagement.
-It is deeply concerning that 51% of the UK population have not been properly represented in a process which will disproportionately effect them, and that their exclusion has in turn exacerbated the imbalanced impact Brexit will have on women's rights and gender equality in the UK.
+It is deeply concerning that 51% of the UK population have not been properly represented in a process which will disproportionately affect them, and that their exclusion has in turn exacerbated the imbalanced impact Brexit will have on women's rights and gender equality in the UK.